camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 ---
 id: deploy-process-application
 title: Validate and deploy your process application
-description: You can deploy your process application to a cluster, and run your process application to test, debug, and observe how it performs in a live environment.
+description: Validate your process application in development, before deploying it to testing, staging, or production.
 ---

 import DeployImg from './img/process-applications/define-stages-deploy.png'